ctrl-freaks/freezeframe.js/README.md

 ## 4.x

 Version 4+ is built with modern javascript in mind.
+It's transpiled with webpack/babel, so it should work in most environments, but we are no longer supporting the jquery plugin.

 If you want to use freeezeframe as a jquery plugin, check out [freezeframe v3.0.10](https://github.com/ctrl-freaks/freezeframe.js/tree/archived/3.0.10).

 ## Packages

-This is a lernajs monorepo, containing the following packages:
+This is a [lernajs](https://lerna.js.org/) monorepo, containing the following packages:

 - [freezeframe](./packages/freezeframe)
 - [vue-freezeframe](./packages/vue-freezeframe)